 - Large projects approved to proceed at the end of Programming will go directly to Architect Selection.
 If Architect Selection is approved, 20% of the estimated total project cost will be approved and released to the project team in order to proceed to Schematic Design.
 Large projects will prepare comprehensive project budgets based on the Schematic Design documents and a contractor’s estimate.
 At this point, funding for 100% of the total project cost is requested in order for the project to proceed to Design Development and ultimately, through the balance of design and construction.

 - Although the Trustee governance structure is different for projects over $15 Million, all Large Projects follow the same steps and funding process.

-- For large projects, the project Steering Committee is responsible for overseeing design and budget allocations through the design phase.
+- For large projects, the Project Steering Committee is responsible for overseeing the design and budget allocations through the design phase.
 After the design is complete and the GMP or General Contract is executed, CPD and User Groups are responsible for budget oversight through completion.

 For all projects, the approval process starts during the Project Initiation phase with the initial draft of the Owner’s Project Requirements (OPR).
 In order to proceed beyond Feasibility, the OPR should be approved by the User Group and CPD.
 The OPR is then updated and approved at each subsequent milestone throughout the project.

 The diagrams below are a graphic representation of the different processes and controls that apply to Small and Large projects.
 Large projects are funded in increments of 5%, 20%, and 100% during different phases of the project, while small projects are funded 100% through the Fiscal Year or Off Cycle approval processes.
 Two additional controls apply as well: